v-agam/Attention-MLPs-in-Transformer-XOR/README.md

 | Neuron Selectivity        | Clean 00/01/10/11      | More overlapping groups|
 | Mechanism Structure       | Attention → MLP → XOR  | Attention → MLP → XOR  |

+## PCA-based Representation Tracking

+We fit a PCA basis on activations from the final training checkpoint to ensure stable projection axes.
+All earlier checkpoints are projected into this fixed space, with silhouette scores tracking label separation and locked-axis GIFs visualizing how representations cluster and evolve during training.
 ---

 ## 📂 Repo Structure